symfony/symfony-docs/service_container.rst

     }

-Thanks to autowiring and your type-hints in ``__construct()``, the container creates the ``SiteUpdateManager`` object and passes it the correct arguments.
+Thanks to autowiring and your type-hints in ``__construct()``, the container creates the ``SiteUpdateManager`` object and passes it the correct argument.
 In most cases, this works perfectly.

 Manually Wiring Arguments